safeinsights/management-app/README.md

 Other useful commands:

 -   `docker compose build` will rebuild the docker image, needs to be ran after packages are installed
--   `docker compose exec mgmnt-app ./bin/migrate-dev-db` runs migrations
+-   `docker compose exec mgmnt-app ./bin/migrate-dev-db` runs migrations (needs running `docker compose up` at same time)
 -   `docker volume rm management-app_pgdata` will delete the database, allowing it to be migrated freshly
+-   `docker compose down -v --rmi all` "reset switch" (e.g. on DB errors) this command stops and removes Docker containers, networks, volumes, and all images used by the Docker Compose services.

 Open [http://localhost:4000](http://localhost:4000) with your browser to see the result.